EPIC-guide/epic-guide.github.io/_life/money-americans.md

 _Most of this page was written in 2023 by Shardul Chiplunkar, an American with American bank, credit card, and investment accounts, and a Swiss bank account after moving to EPFL.
-"I", "me", etc. refer to Shardul._
+"I", "me", etc. refer to Shardul.
+Thanks to Clément Pit-Claudel, Kyle Matoba, Sepehr Elahi, Solal Pirelli, and others for helpful comments._

 #### Table of contents